xelatihy/yocto-gl/doc/yocto_utils.md

 3. Python-line string manipulation in namespace `string`
 4. Python-like operators for standard containers in namespace `operators`
 5. simple timer in namespace `timer`
+6. hashing functions in the `hashing` namespace (SHA1 and xxHash)

 ## History

+- v 0.19: some containers ops
 - v 0.18: timer
 - v 0.17: renamed to yocto utils
 - v 0.16: split into namespaces